rstats-wtf/what-they-forgot/seattle-draft.md

   * Admin
   * Deep Thought: be organized
   * Meet instructors & neighbors
-  * Exercise: explore your installed packages
+  * Exercise: explore your R installation and your installed packages
   * Deep Thought: Work in a project, fresh starts

 Day 1, a.m.
 2 (Jenny)